lukoshkin/aws-utils/README.md

    )"  # Multi-line command or several commands execution ec2 connect -e "bash -s" < script.sh  # Execution from a script

-   ec2 connect -d  # When used after a successful `connect`, clears the login and host string ec2 connect -d --ip 0.0.0.0/0 --revoke-time 300  # Establish the connection with SSH inbound rule set for any IP for 5 minutes
+   ec2 connect -d --ip 0.0.0.0/0 --revoke-time 300  # Establish the connection with SSH inbound rule set for any IP for 5 minutes
    ## After 5 minutes, the '0.0.0.0/0' SSH inbound rule will be revoked.
    ```